Cxynthia/CS7280-SP22-Project2-XinyiChen/README.md

 ---

 Apache Cassandra was initially designed at Facebook to implement a combination of **Amazon’s Dynamo** distributed storage and replication techniques and **Google’s Bigtable** data and storage engine model.
-Cassandra was designed as a best-in-class combination of both systems to meet emerging largescale, both in data footprint and query volume, storage requirements.
+Cassandra was designed as a best-in-class combination of both systems to meet emerging large scale, both in data footprint and query volume, storage requirements.

 Cassandra is designed following these design objectives:
 - Full multi-master database replication